BellaMamedov/learning-git/README.md

 # learning-git-
 My first repo 29.10.2022

-This repo was used to learn git from BellaMmamedov.
+This repo was used to learn git from BellaMamedov.